2021 Producers Underserved by Crop Insurance Projects

 Award Amount: $97,570

 Crop insurance programs are frequently neither available nor applicable to small, diversified producers, particularly to those who are socially disadvantaged.
 Similarly, few farm service providers have expertise in the risks faced by these producers.
-To address this gap, we heeded farmers’ requests for both group and one-on-one support and will build the Chesapeake Farmer Expert Network, which will connect expert farmer mentors to at least 60 farmers in the Chesapeake region for individualized and group support to help farmers manage risks inherent in their sector.
-We propose building this network in two ways: 1) group support via peer-to-peer learning through facilitated “study circles”; and 2) a mentor-farmer matchmaking program for one-on-one, deep-dive support.
-For the first, we will convene a total of 30 producers with similar business types and goals into 3-4 groups for monthly meetings, facilitated by Chesapeake region farming experts.
-Topics will include financial benchmarking, marketing, and crop production.
-For the second, we will run a program connecting farmers directly with risk management experts.
-With $30,000 to be awarded in sums of up to $1000 per farm, beginning and socially disadvantaged farmers will be able to get one-on-one advice for their businesses in the areas they need most
+To address this gap, we heeded farmers’ requests for both group and one-on-one support and built an expert network of Chesapeake farmers.
+Expert farmer mentors connected with 68 farmers in the Chesapeake region for individualized and group support to help farmers manage risks inherent in their sector.
+Farmers found 1) group support via peer-to-peer learning through facilitated “study circles”; and 2) individual support via a mentor-farmer matchmaking program for one-on-one, deep-dive assistance.
+Producers with similar business types and goals gathered in groups for monthly meetings, facilitated by experienced farming experts.
+Topics included include financial benchmarking, marketing, and crop production.
+Thirty producers were also connected with risk management experts, and were awarded up to $1000 per farm for one-on-one advice for their businesses.

 6. Spray Safe, Spray Well: Reducing Pesticide Use Risks for Beginning Organic Growers and Spanish-Speaking Farmers